China: Sandstorm engulfs town in Gansu province | DW | 27.04.2021

 In March, the worst sandstorm in a decade hit China's capital, Beijing, pushing air pollution levels off the charts and forcing airlines to ground hundreds of flights.

-China is planting a natural barrier of trees, also known as the "green great wall," in stripped forest areas in a bid to curb the sand storms.
+China is planting a natural barrier of trees, also known as the "Great Green Wall," in stripped forest areas in a bid to curb the sandstorms.

 Last year, Beijing said it expected fewer and weaker sandstorms to hit northern China due to the reforestation efforts.